Transport-enabled entangling gate for trapped ions

-We note that implementation of the transport gate relies heavily on the hardware chosen to produce and deliver the dc electrode voltages.
-The transport gates require a well defined phase for the optical force during transport (relative to the instant when shuttling begins) to ensure that the same motional phase-space trajectory is achieved during every experimental repetition.
+While the transport used in this study is adiabatic, we note that non-adiabatic transport could also be incorporated in the gate.
+In that case, a well defined phase must be established between the transport and the optical force to ensure that the same motional phase-space trajectory is achieved during every experimental repetition \cite{sawyer_spin_2014-1, ruzic_entangling-gate_2021}.
 The subdivision of the transport waveform into eight 20 $\mu$s segments does not approach the limits of the AWG sampling rate (5 ns) nor the response time of the electrode filters (2 $\mu$s).
 Shorter waveform segments would provide finer velocity control for correcting Doppler shift variations and for dynamically compensating Stark shifts.
 Through observations of mode detuning asymmetry, we can leverage the gate itself to calibrate small corrections to the waveform interpolation which optimally compensate the variable Stark shifts.
 Despite the coarse discretization of the transport waveform used here, we obtain gate fidelities equalling those of stationary gates in our system and demonstrate the feasibility of a transport-based universal quantum gate set.

 Ongoing advances in trapped-ion experimental control provide opportunities to explore new quantum logic architectures and techniques.
 Fine spatial and temporal manipulation of trap electric fields yields freedom in the confining potential position, velocity, and strength that can be exercised to modify qubit interactions in ways that can reduce constraints on experimental requirements and can improve gate performance.
 The transport gate technique demonstrated here could be extended to longer ion strings with different motional modes and ion species with appropriate changes in beam geometry.
-In particular, the scheme is amenable to $\sigma^z\sigma^z$ interactions such as the optical-transition dipole force gate \cite{sawyer_wavelength-insensitive_2021, clark_high-fidelity_2021} where the Stark shift effects could be eliminated entirely with an echo pulse.
+In particular, the scheme is amenable to $\sigma^z\sigma^z$ interactions such as the optical-transition dipole force gate \cite{sawyer_wavelength-insensitive_2021, clark_high-fidelity_2021-1} where the Stark shift effects could be eliminated entirely with an echo pulse.